erSubhashThapa/100daysofcode/r1-log.md

   Today, I watched the first video.
 It's only 27 minutes but it took me 1 hour and 45 minutes to go through it while taking notes and looking up words I didn't know.
 But wow!
 I understand how javascript works soo much better.

   Below are my notes on the video and definitions I had to look up.
-I reccomend watching the video and not relying on my notes, as these notes do not explain everything about event loops.
+I recommend watching the video and not relying on my notes, as these notes do not explain everything about event loops.
 The notes are complementary definitions as well as concepts I felt like I needed to write down for my own understanding.

   ## Event Loops Video Notes